We the Corporations

 We the Corporations: How American Businesses Won Their Civil Rights is a book-length history of American corporate personhood and other rights of corporations written by constitutional law professor Adam Winkler and published by W. W. Norton in 2018.

 The title was a 2018 National Book Award for Nonfiction finalist.

-The book won the 2019 Book Award from Scribes--The American Society of Legal Writers.
+The book won the 2019 Scribes Book Award from the American Society of Legal Writers.